 If you have been injured due to a defective vehicle or vehicle part, you could be entitled to compensation for your injuries and losses.
 You may be eligible to claim medical expenses, lost wages and loss of future earning capacity, disability expenses if you have to hire an attorney to help you obtain permanent disability, property damages, emotional distress, physical pain and suffering, and loss of quality of life and/or companionship.

 Consult with an Experienced Product Liability Attorney

 It is important to understand that if you have been injured due to a defective vehicle or defective vehicle part, time is of the essence.
 Florida law has a two-year statute of limitations for most accidents, and failure to file in that time may result in the loss of your right to file a lawsuit.
-The Boca Raton attorneys at the Leifer Law Firm have years of experience handling product liability lawsuits and can review your case and advise you of your legal options.
+The Boca Raton attorneys at Leifer & Ramirez have years of experience handling product liability lawsuits and can review your case and advise you of your legal options.
 Contact us today for assistance with your case.